huggingface/peft/docs/source/developer_guides/lora.md

 ### Weight-Decomposed Low-Rank Adaptation (DoRA)

 This technique decomposes the updates of the weights into two parts, magnitude and direction.
 Direction is handled by normal LoRA, whereas the magnitude is handled by a separate learnable parameter.
 This can improve the performance of LoRA, especially at low ranks.
-Right now, DoRA only supports non-quantized linear layers.
-DoRA introduces a bigger overhead than pure LoRA, so it is recommended to merge weights for inference, see [`LoraModel.merge_and_unload`].
 For more information on DoRA, see  https://arxiv.org/abs/2402.09353.

 ```py
 from peft import LoraConfig

 config = LoraConfig(use_dora=True, ...)
 ```

+#### Caveats

+- DoRA only supports linear layers at the momement.
+- DoRA introduces a bigger overhead than pure LoRA, so it is recommended to merge weights for inference, see [`LoraModel.merge_and_unload`].
+- DoRA should work with weights quantized with bitsandbytes ("QDoRA").
+However, issues have been reported when using QDoRA with DeepSpeed Zero2.

 ### QLoRA-style training